 - Clash of values between mainstream and Asian cultures

 Communication is key in building strong relationships within a family.
 Sometimes people mistakenly think that communication is about WHAT is said; rather, it is HOW it is said that determines if a message gets across.
 Therefore, in Family Therapy, you and your family will learn to communicate in an honest, effective, and accepting manner that enables understanding and love to show.

-I offer a free 30-minute consultation (either on the phone or in my office), so you can get a sense of whether we have a good match.
-It is also an opportunity for me to decide whether or not I will be able to help you.
+We offer a free 30-minute consultation (either on the phone or in my office), so you can get a sense of whether we have a good match.
+It is also an opportunity for me to decide whether or not we will be able to help you.

 Cash or check accepted for payment at the time of service.

 If you do not attend your scheduled therapy appointment, and you have not notified me at least 24 hours in advance, you will be required to pay the full cost of the session.

 It is only fair for anyone to want to use their insurance for their health care.
 However, when it comes to therapy, we’d like you to be aware of the pros and cons of the decision.
 The pros are obvious: if you are eligible and qualified, insurance companies will pay for part of the sessions if they decide that it is a medical necessity.